 The Institute for Community Leadership is Fayetteville and Cumberland County's joint community leadership program.
 It is designed to provide local citizens the opportunity to participate in activities leading to community leadership, volunteer service, and membership on local boards and commissions.
 The ICL is one of North Carolina's premier leadership programs.

 To identify, develop, and empower community members, especially those not previously identified, who are able and willing to commit to leadership and service roles in addressing important issues in the Fayetteville and Cumberland County area of North Carolina.

 The board meets twice a year to monitor ICL programs and initiatives.

-ICL Alumnus, Class V
+Ricardo S. Morgan / ICL Alumnus, Class V